gcrate/hackathon2/Readme.md

 1. Connect to the raspberry Pi controller by WiFi
   * **SSID**: DronePiFi
   * **Password**: Drones123
+  * Note: Once connected to the WiFi you won't have internet access anymore, and will need to switch to another WiFi if you need to download anything
 2. If using your work laptop, disable proxy settings
-  1. Click windows 'Start' button
+  a.
+Click windows 'Start' button
-  2. Type `Internet Options`, and select it from the menu
+  b.
+Type `Internet Options`, and select it from the menu
-  3. On the Connections tab, click the 'LAN settings' button
+  c.
+On the Connections tab, click the 'LAN settings' button
-  4. Uncheck all the checkboxes and click OK
+  d.
+Uncheck all the checkboxes and click OK
-  5. Click OK on the Internet Options window
+  e.
+Click OK on the Internet Options window

 ### Before you Start
 * **Note the DroneId of your drone.** It's written on your drone's box.
 You'll need to pass it to all the API calls (So you're controlling the right drone!)